MinecraftForge/MinecraftForge/install/README-MinecraftForge.txt

 For Linux users:
-  Astyle is required for the patches to apply properly, so either install wine, or astyle Instalation instructions are distro specific, so I can not give them here.
+  Astyle is required for the patches to apply properly, so either install wine, or astyle Installation instructions are distro specific, so I can not give them here.